Simeon979/card-gen/README.md

 Generate a valid card either randomly or according to  supplied options

-If startsWith is provided as an option, endsWith, includeSequence, network and issuer are ignored If endsWith is provided, includeSequence, network and issuer are ignored If includeSequence is provided, network and issuer are ignored network and issuer can both be provided, or be present independently
+If startsWith is provided as an option, endsWith, includeSequence, network and issuer are ignored If includeSequence is provided, endsWith, network and issuer are ignored If endsWith is provided, network and issuer are ignored network and issuer can both be provided, or be present independently

 **Kind**: global function